softpano/admutils/README.md

 backup can be done via tar or Rsync and does not require complex tools with additional (and probably less secure then ssh) protocols. </p>

-<p>At the same time classic Unix provides unmatched flexibility which some modern approaches considerably diminish squeezing sysadmin is
+<p>At the same time classic Unix provides unmatched flexibility which some modern approaches considerably diminish squeezing sysadmin into
 <a href="https://en.wikipedia.org/wiki/Procrustes">Procrustes bed</a> of badly designed and overly&nbsp; complex solutions.</p>

 **NOTE**: This page is not maintained often, as I prefer HTML to Markdown.
 See html version of this page at http://softpanorama.org/Admin/Sp_admin_utils/index.shtml for more recent and complete information.